 "Bullying" includes "cyberbullying" and means systematically and chronically inflicting physical hurt or psychological distress on one (1) or more students or employees.
-It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve:
+It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that creates an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve:

-A. teasing;
+- A. teasing;

 - B. threats;

-- C. intimidation;
+- C. intimidation:

 - D. stalking;

 - E. cyberstalking;

 - F. physical violence;

 - G. theft;

 - H. sexual, religious, or racial harassment;

 - I. public or private humiliation; or

 - J. destruction of property; and

 - K. social exclusion.